Yos Riady

 Last Updated

-How to Build a DeFi Metrics Dashboard in 5 Steps
+DeFi Metrics Dashboard: How to Build One in 5 Steps

 DeFi product teams often struggle to make data-driven decisions due to a lack of clear metrics and insights.
-This guide will outline a straightforward, five-step process for building a DeFi metrics dashboard that integrates onchain and offchain data, enabling teams to track performance and user behaviour effectively.
-In fact, companies that utilise comprehensive analytics tools see an average increase of 20% in user engagement and retention.
+This guide outlines a straightforward, five-step process for building a DeFi metrics dashboard that integrates onchain and offchain data, enabling teams to track performance and user behaviour effectively.

 Introduction: Why DeFi Product Teams Need Metrics Dashboards